hipstersmoothie/storybook-dark-mode/README.md

 ## Story integration

-If your components have custom Theme provider, you can integrate it by adding decorator that listen to `DARK_MODE` event via addons channel.
+If your components use a custom Theme provider, you can integrate it by adding decorator that listens for the `DARK_MODE` event via the addons channel.

 ```js
 import addons from '@storybook/addons';